ubaldot/vim-replica/README.md

 In general, you cannot display pictures in terminal emulators, but there are some that allows you to do that (I think kitty is one but there should be others out there).
-Hence, I think (but I may be wrong) it depends on if:
+Hence, to display inline figures I think you need (but I may be wrong) the
+following:

- 1. The terminal emulator support that feature,
+ 1. A terminal emulator support that feature,
- 2. The library that you are using allows inline figures.
+ 2. A library that you are using allows inline figures.

 Again, I prefer floating, interactive figure, but it you succeed in displaying inline figures while using Replica, out of curiosity, please let us know. :)